jonleighton/focused_controller/README.md

 action does something entirely different to the "destroy" action, yet they are lumped into the same object.

-This has two unfortunate effects:
+This has two unfortunate side effects:

 1. *Instance variables are shared with the view*.
 We don't declare public methods in the controller and call them from the view, because not all